-In situations where extremely serious injuries have occured, it may be prudent to allow time to medical professionals to assess the scale of physical, and, or psychological injury.
+In situations where extremely serious injuries have occurred, it may be prudent to allow time for medical professionals to assess the scale of physical, and, or psychological injury.

 Compensation awarded will be dependent on the injuries sustained and the level of severity and circumstances involved.
 PSR Solicitors are specialist personal injury solicitors and have a successful track record in settling a diverse range of pedestrian accident compensation claims.

 The guide below provides provisional 'general' damages compensation values as set out in the Judicial College Guidelines (JCG).
 General damages are meant to compensate for general pain & suffering caused by the injuries sustained by the pedestrian.

 Soft tissue injury with no lasting issues beyond 1 year following the accident

 £3,800 - £7,000

 Recovery taking longer than two years but with only Moderate effects